o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/functions.md

+---
-# Functions
+title: AZSL Functions
+description: Learn about functions in the AZSL shader language.
+---

-Functions in AZSL work similarly to HLSL (see the [Microsoft DirectX HLSL documentation](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-functions) on functions.)
+Functions in AZSL work similarly to HLSL (see the [Microsoft DirectX HLSL - Functions documentation](https://docs.microsoft.com/windows/win32/direct3dhlsl/dx-graphics-hlsl-functions)).
 However, there are a few differences to note about functions in AZSL.

 ## Function Declarations
 AZSL supports forward declarations of functions, meaning a function can be declared before it is defined.
 If a function is declared multiple times, AZSLc will ignore the repeated declarations.
 Note that redefined functions are not permitted and lead to a compile error.
-This is in accordance to the one definition rule in AZSL.

 ### Default Parameter Values
 When compiling functions that are declared multiple times, AZSLc merges the function's default parameters at each encounter of the function declaration.
 In the final emission, the default parameters are generated in the first appearance of the symbol.